 The following races—listed in order by date—are being held in the Greater Mercer County area this fall.
 Visit official race websites to learn more about the courses and registration, and if you find one you like be sure to register early.
-Most races offer perks, like a free t-shirt or discounted registration fee, to those who sign up early.
+Most races offer perks, like a free t-shirt or discounted registration fee, to those who sign up weeks in advance.

 1Tomm May Run

 Saturday, Oct.
 7